Illinois VA Loan Information

 As the name implies, the hybrid is a mix of two loan types.
 It is usually described as a fixed-rate ARM (ARM is an acronym for Adjustable Rate Mortgage).
 This means that the first portion of the loan will use a fixed interest rate while the remainder of the loan will have an adjustable rate.

-For this reason, the VA program has a speedy refinance option.
-It is a great way to get a lower interest rate without the typical paperwork and time involvement of a usual VA mortgage.
+For this reason, the VA program has a streamline refinance option.
+It is a great way to get a lower interest rate without the typical paperwork and time involved in a usual VA loan.

 Basics of the VA Refinance

 The VA refinance is officially called the Interest Rate Reduction Refinance Loan.
 Many people in the industry refer to it by the initials IRRRL.
-To apply for the IRRRL, the customer must meet these requirements:
+To qualify for a VA IRRRL, the customer must meet these requirements:

-• Must currently have a VA mortgage.
+• Must have an existing VA loan.
 The program is not available for other types of home loans.

-• The borrower must be on time for the most recent mortgage payment.
+• Must be on time for the most recent loan payment.

-• The last 12 mortgage payments must be on-time payments.
+• The last 12 loan payments must be on-time payments.
 No late payments are allowed.

 What is NOT always needed for the IRRRL